wallarm/product-documentation/docs/4.6/fast/en/onboarding/onboarding.md

     ![The deployment hint][img-deploy]

-    >   #### Info:: Installing Docker
-    >
+    !!! info "Installing Docker"
-    >   If you do not have Docker, then [install it][link-docker-install-docs].
+        If you do not have Docker, then [install it][link-docker-install-docs].
 Either Docker edition is considered suitable—Community Edition or Enterprise Edition.

     FAST node will listen to incoming connections on `127.0.0.1:8080` after it starts.